rashidali-pk/Rashid-Coming-Soon-Responsive-Template/Readme.md

 # Rashid  – Coming Soon Responsive Template

-**Rashid  – Coming Soon Responsive Template** is the perfect template for your landing page, toggle function/audio with config file, very easy  :heart:
+**Rashid  – Coming Soon Responsive Template** is the perfect template for your freelancer/web agencies!

 Tested on Chrome 26.0, Firefox 20.0, Safari 5.1.7, IE 10, Opera 16.0.
 Limited support for IE8/9.